Commercial insurance options

 You might know us as the #1 Commercial Auto insurer* in America.
 What you might not know is that we have a team of in-house agents who are specially trained to help you find custom commercial coverage for all your business insurance needs.

 Yes.
-Your cyber insurance policy covers things such as legal fees and settlement costs - up to the policy limit - in the event of a data breach.
+Your cyber insurance policy covers things such as legal fees and settlement cost — up to the policy limit — in the event of a data breach.

-Cyber insurance does not cover losses indirectly caused by a data breach or cyber-attack.
+Cyber insurance does not cover losses indirectly caused by a data breach or cyber attack.
 So, a loss of intellectual property or damage to your brand caused by a data breach wouldn’t be covered.
-For more information on what is covered by cyber insurance, click here.
+Learn more about cyber insurance coverage.

 Yes.
 You select the amount of your deductible.
 A deductible is the fixed out-of-pocket expense you agree to pay before your coverage starts to pay.
 The deductible applies each time a loss is covered under your cyber policy.